EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/software_guide/osc_setup.md

 ## Resetting the OSC config in case the parameters don't work

-Sometimes VRChat won't regenerate the config files that it to communicate the changes to anyone that's listening, to fix this it's enough to simply delete the auto generated configuration files and let VRC remake them.
+Sometimes VRChat won't regenerate the config files that it uses to communicate the changes to anyone that's listening.
+To fix this, it's enough to simply delete the auto generated configuration files and let VRC remake them.

 They are stored under